-TSM Arabia was formed in 2010 to produce stationary process equipment such as heat exchangers and pressure vessels.
+TSM Arabia was formed under commercial registration number 2050073985 dated 4 Safar 1432H (corresponding to January 8, 2011 G) to produce stationary process equipment such as heat exchangers and pressure vessels.
 The subsidiary's total share capital is SR 32 million of which SSPC owns 100%.
 Civil works of TSM Arabia started in the first quarter of 2012 and the commercial production started on the first quarter of 2014.
 Initially the Group owned 70 % of share capital of TSM.
-On February 22, 2016, the Group signed an agreement with TSM Tech Company to acquire remaining 30% shareholding in TSM Arabia, legal procedures of acquisition of remaining shareholding were completed subsequent to the quarter end and article of association of the subsidiary were accordingly amended.
+On February 22, 2016, the Group signed an agreement with TSM Tech Company to acquire remaining 30% shareholding in TSM Arabia.
+On April 16, 2017 the legal formalities associated with the acquisition were completed and article of association of the subsidiary were amended accordingly.

-As of March 31, 2017, the accumulated losses of TSM Arabia exceeded its share capital by SR 28.3 million.
+As of June 30, 2017, the accumulated losses of TSM Arabia exceeded its share capital by SR 29.55 million.
 Based on the business plan for TSM Arabia, management believes that TSM Arabia will be able to generate sufficient income and positive cash flows to support its operations in the future.
 Furthermore, the Board of Directors of Saudi Steel Pipes Company has passed a resolution to continued TSM Arabia's business and to provide sufficient financial support to enable TSM Arabia to meet its financial obligations as and when they fall due.
 Accordingly, the subsidiary financial statements were prepared on going concern basis.